pe712/PSC/docs/docs/algorithms.md

 ```
 Obviously, this file is not in our repo to not be copied from a computer to the racecar.

-## Reactive method
+# Running a reactive method
-You can run to make a navigation with follow_the_gap or wall_following methods.
+You can run this to make a navigation with follow_the_gap or wall_following methods.
 ```
 rosrun f1tenth_simulator reactive_gap_follow.py
 ```
-Or
+Or this
 ```
 rosrun f1tenth_simulator wall_following.py
 ```
+Each of those methods stands alone.

+# Running the planned method
+You will need to create a map of the racing environnement, then record waypoints and finally launch a planning algorithm with localization on.
 ## Mapping
 We use the gmapping package that you can clone from [here](https://github.com/ros-perception/slam_gmapping).
 You will also need to compile the catkin etc...
 That will localize the car in a map it is creating (SLAM).